anup-Kumar2004/EventPro-Event-Management-Android-Application-/README.md

 ---

-## 🧭 App Workflow
+# 🎙️ Section 1: Host Panel

+This section is intended for **event creators (hosts)** who want to:
+- Create and manage events
+- Invite users
+- Track participants

+---

 ### 🔐 Step 1: User Authentication

-Users can log in via:
+Users (hosts or participants) can log in via:
 - **Email/Password**
 - **Google Sign-In**